 The most common observations on leaves are necrotic or bleached flecks or stipples, particularly on the upper surface and between veins.
 They may also be broader bands of necrosis or scorching.
 Often, symptoms are observed uniformly across the entire plant, but if it occurs unidirectionally, an airborne pollutant should be immediately suspected.

 Prevention depends on how easily the source can be removed, or plants selected for their ability to resist damage or act as wind-breaks.

 Finally, a word for the beginners out there – growing plants isn’t all doom and gloom, and can be one of the most rewarding experiences even if you don’t have a green thumb!
 Talking to your plants may not have any effect on your plants, but we do recommend daily checks – even if it's for a few minutes – to get to know what and when things may go wrong.

-This is much easier with houseplants, as the stress can usually be limited to a few main factors.
 We’ve put together a handy reference guide to help you identify common leaf symptoms, and what may be causing them!

 Here are some houseplants you might be struggling with: